Wellington railway station (Shropshire): History

-A disused bay platform can be seen directly adjacent to Platform 3, which has been transformed into a small garden by volunteers.
-Traces of another defunct platform face (the outer side of the old up island platform) can be seen from the car park behind platform 1.
+A disused bay platform can be seen directly adjacent to platform 3, which has been transformed into a small garden by volunteers.
+Traces of another former platform face can be seen from the car park behind platform 1; this is the outer side of an up island platform.

-In late 2009-early 2010 the station was refurbished by London Midland.
+In late 2009-early 2010, the station was refurbished by London Midland.

+Former services

+Until March 1967, Wellington was served by the GWR, latterly British Rail Western Region, express services between London Paddington and Birkenhead Woodside; these were withdrawn upon the commissioning of the electrification of the West Coast Main Line.